sillihkram/Bruteforcing-SSH/README.md

     exploit

-if Metasploit successfully authenitcates with a usr/pass provided in our lists you'll see a message `[+] 192.168.0.136:22 - Success: 'root:password'`
+if Metasploit successfully authenitcates with a usr/pass provided in the lists you'll see a message similar to the following:

+`[+] 192.168.0.136:22 - Success: 'root:password'`